 To establish the optimal watering frequency of a cactus, feel the soil at the bottom of the pot, through the drainage hole in the base.
 If the soil feels damp then delay watering for a few days.
 If the soil feels dry then this is the perfect time to water cacti.

-You can also pick up the cactus’s pot after watering to assess the weight and the then periodically afterwards as it should feel progressively lighter as the soil dries out.
+You can also pick up the cactus’s pot after watering to assess the weight and then periodically afterward as it should feel progressively lighter as the soil dries out.

-- Clean the cactus’s pot with disinfectant as the pot can still harbor the fugal pathogens that cause basal stem rot.
+- Clean the cactus’s pot with disinfectant as the pot can still harbor the fungal pathogens that cause basal stem rot.

 Cactus Dying From The Top (Soft Brown and Mushy)

 If a cactus is dying from the top downwards with a dried-out tip and a brown soft mushy textured layer underneath is due to stem rot which is caused by overwatering, slow-draining soils, and cold temperatures.

 These three factors (overwatering, slow draining soils, and cold temperatures) are responsible for basal stem rot (rotting from the bottom upwards) and any rotting from the tip downwards or any other, brown or yellow dying mushy section of cactus.

 Therefore the treatment is more or less the same.